In nation at war with itself, one town tries cup of civility

 ‘BLESS YOU’

-There's no question that Donald Trump drove people farther into their corners and that the one-two punch of political distancing and social distancing has taken a toll.
+There's no question that Trump drove people further into their political corners and made things louder, coarser and more chaotic.
+And the one-two punch of political distancing and social distancing has taken a toll.

-Trump and the pandemic “pretty much ripped a hole through the center of town,” says Kris Consaul, a left-leaning activist and a former Lovettsville planning commissioner.
+Trump and the pandemic “pretty much ripped a hole through the center of town,” says Kris Consaul, a left-leaning activist and a former town planning commissioner in Lovettsville.

-Into the breach came Back Street Brews, which set up in a building shared with a craft store in late 2017, then expanded in 2021 to fill the space.
-It became the town's social hub.
+Into the breach came Back Street Brews, which set up in a building shared with the Painted Pig craft shop in late 2017, then expanded in 2021 to fill the space after pandemic-plagued months of serving people only out a window.
+The town got its first place to hang out, sit with a laptop or strum a guitar.

-Worship groups, a new-moms' group and other coffee klatches took root.
+Worship groups, a new-mom gathering and various other coffee klatches have taken root.
 Political discussions pop up, though rarely a heated argument.
-When you sneeze in one cubbyhole, a stranger in another calls out, “Bless you.”
+And when you sneeze in one cubbyhole, a stranger in another calls out, “Bless you.”

-“It’s not really a pot-stirrer kind of place,” said Moe, who turns a brilliant smile on everyone.
+“It’s not really a pot-stirrer kind of place,” said Moe, who turns a brilliant smile on everyone who walks in.
 “I just don’t invite it.
 And if it comes up, you know, as long as it’s respectful, you can talk about whatever your beliefs are.
 I don’t care.
 If you are a staunch this or staunch that, I always say, keep that out of here.”

-John Ferguson, a retired foreign service officer, contributed flags and solar lights to Back Street on Lovettsville's Pennsylvania Avenue a lane barely wide enough for two cars.
-He was massively relieved when Trump vacated the white house on that other Pennsylvania Avenue, in Washington.
+John Ferguson, a long-retired foreign service officer who moved here five years ago, contributed flags and solar lights to Back Street on Lovettsville's Pennsylvania Avenue, a lane barely wide enough for two cars to pass.
+He's there often and makes runs to Costco for Moe.
+He was massively relieved when Trump vacated the big white house on that other Pennsylvania Avenue, in Washington.

+Ferguson was raised in the “FDR Democrat” tradition in Hartford, Connecticut, where the Republicans were wealthy businessmen and Democrats were almost everyone else.

+A student of history as well as a career diplomat, Ferguson shudders at the fresh memories of Trump on rally stages, “strutting around, jutting out his chin ... like Mussolini,” the Italian fascist of World War II.

-When it comes to defending the integrity of elections and guarding against more insurrections, he said, “I don’t think you can pussyfoot around right now and certainly not for as long as Trump is on the scene.”
+“A colossal mess and a tragedy,” Ferguson says of the Trump legacy.
+When it comes to defending the integrity of elections and standing on guard against more insurrections like Jan.
+6, “I don’t think you can pussyfoot around right now and certainly not for as long as Trump is on the scene.”

 But what of the Democrats?

-Consultant Erik Necciai once worked as an aide to Democrats and Republicans on a Senate committee.
-He knows about bipartisanship.
+Erik Necciai, a consultant to federal agencies, brought his family to the Lovettsville outskirts just more than 10 years ago.
+In the early 2000s, he worked as a Senate aide to Democrat John Kerry of Massachusetts and Republican Olympia Snowe of Maine on the Small Business Committee.
+He knows about quaint bipartisanship.
 He's also handy with a shovel.

-“It's very hard to have conversations nowadays in public spaces," he said.
-But he said café patrons recently fell into a discussion about U.S. relations with Russia and China.
-“Everybody’s opinion was greatly accepted," he said.
-“I think we need a little bit more of that.”
+Jessica Sullivan, a professional tarot-card reader who also works behind the counter at Back Street, moved to Lovettsville 15 years ago to take a job teaching at a private school across the river in Maryland.
+The town had a reputation then as a backwater of Loudoun County, a fast-growing area of northern Virginia encompassing the tech corridor outside Washington and rural towns and farms.

+“I remember thinking, dear God please let me not die here because this place has nothing in it and I don’t know anybody,” she said.
+But as the town grew in the years since, so did her attachment to the people.

-Jessica Sullivan, a tarot-card reader who also works at Back Street, agrees: "I don’t need anybody to think the same things that I think in order for them to be a good person to me.”
+Now, she says, "I don’t want to live anywhere else. ...
+I'm very relaxed and chill and I don’t need anybody to think the same things that I think in order for them to be a good person to me."

 PERILS OF ‘MASKBOOK’

-Still, Sullivan said, “we do have a kind of dark undercurrent at times" in the town.
+Still, Sullivan said, “we do have a kind of dark undercurrent at times.”

-In one provocation, a pro-Trump parade that came through town during the 2020 campaign diverted off the main street and stopped outside the home of Consaul and her wife, blaring horns to intimidate them.
+In one provocation, a pro-Trump parade that came through town during the 2020 campaign diverted off the main street and stopped outside the home of the activist, Consaul, and her wife, Sheryl Frye, blaring horns to intimidate the couple.

+It was also in 2020 when the couple turned their sprawling fence line into a showpiece, painting it the colors of the gay pride rainbow flag.
+It was meant as a statement of support for LGBT youth who, like others, were isolated at home in the pandemic.

+The festive decoration has delighted many in town while upsetting some on the cultural right.

+As Consaul describes how 20 people showed up to help paint the fence, her cat sits on her lap on her porch and her roaming chickens stop to listen, heads cocked sideways.

 The parade was an overt sign of friction.
-But behind the shield of social media, where you can spout an opinion and not have to look someone in the eye, the tone has been rabid.
+But behind the shield of social media, where you can spout an opinion and not have to look someone in the eye, the tone has been harsh and confrontational.

+The local gun store owner, who routinely posts inflammatory, liberal-hating slogans on a sign outside his store and rages on social media, in 2020 announced a sale on AR-style rifles.
+The sign named the sale after “krazy” Kris and her neighbor — with a mangled spelling of their names — in a call to “Be Armed.”

+Yet on both sides of the divide, people share a consensus on a few things.
+One is that Lovettsville is a family-friendly place where you can send your 10-year-old to the 7-Eleven alone without worry.

 They'll all shoot the breeze, ask about family, complain about the water bill or something.